Boost your sales with Candy Rack

 1. Go to your product catalog and open details of a particular product

-2. In the top-right corner, in the Product status section, click on Active drop-down and change it to Draft
+2. In the top-right corner, in the Status section, click on Active drop-down and change it to Draft

 3. Click on Save, and the product is hidden everywhere